ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

   the record type definitions should be implicit.

 * **The “Too much functional” danger**:
-    * The programmer that suffers from this disease carefully avoids to use arrays and assignment.
-In the most severe forms, one observe a complete denial of writing any imperative construction, even in case it is evidently the most elegant way to solve the problem.
+    * The programmer that adheres to this dogma avoids using arrays and assignment.
+In the most severe case, one observes a complete denial of writing any imperative construction, even in case it is evidently the most elegant way to solve the problem.
     * Characteristic symptoms: systematic rewriting of `for` loops